-Whilst attending the IPWSO conference in Cuba, New Zealanders, Julia and Dane Fuller, were very fortunate to be able to interview expert endocrinologist, Dr Jennifer Miller.
+Whilst attending the IPWSO conference in Cuba, Julia and Dane Fuller, from New Zealand, were very fortunate to be able to interview expert endocrinologist, Dr Jennifer Miller.
 The interview contains useful information for families as Dr Miller discusses growth hormone therapy, thyroid function, insulin resistance and a healthy diet for PWS – please see summary notes below.
 Thank you Dane and Julia for sharing this with us all.

 - Growth hormone therapy improves cognitive skills in both children and adults.
 The oldest person Dr Miller has started on GHT was 45 years old.
 GHT can improve memory, verbal skills and some data shows it may possibly prevent early dementia.